grain-lang/grain/stdlib/map.md

 ## Values

-Functions for working with Maps.
+Functions and constants included in the Map module.

 ### Map.**makeSized**